These Family Vacation Packing Tips Will Ensure You Don't Forget a Thing!

 Handy Things to Pack for a Family Vacation

 There are always a few items you neglect to add to the family vacation checklist.
-Here’s a few things you might not remember to bring:
+Here are a few things you might not remember to bring:

 - Scans of all of your passports and important documents.
 You can email them to yourself so you have copies and it’s always a good idea to print hard copies as well, stashed away in your luggage.